In NSW, ‘Catfishing’ itself is not a crime; however, it will be considered illegal in certain circumstances.

 What is ‘Catfishing’?

-Catfishing is the term used to describe instances of deception about one’s identity online, usually underpinned by an ulterior motive.
-It is often seen on social media platforms for these purposes of bullying or online dating to pursue someone romantically under false pretences.
-In NSW, ‘Catfishing’ itself is not a crime, however, it will be considered illegal in certain circumstances.
+Catfishing is the term for online deception about one’s identity, usually driven by ulterior motives.
+It is often seen on social media platforms for the purposes of bullying or online dating to pursue someone romantically under false pretences.

 Is Catfishing Illegal?